ESMValGroup/ESMValCore/doc/esmvalcore/fixing_data.rst

 Detecting this error can be tricky if the units are similar enough.
-It also has a good chance of going undetected until you notice strange results in your diagnostic
+It also has a good chance of going undetected until you notice strange results in your diagnostic.

 Coordinates missing
 -------------------

 Another common error is to have missing coordinates.
-Usually it just means that the file does not follow the CF-conventions and Iris can not interpret it.
+Usually it just means that the file does not follow the CF-conventions and Iris can therefore not interpret it.

-If this is the case, you should see a warning from the ESMValTool about discarding somecubes in the fix metadata step.
+If this is the case, you should see a warning from the ESMValTool about discarding some cubes in the fix metadata step.
 Just before that warning you should see the full list of cubes as read by Iris.
 If that list contains your missing coordinate you can create a fix for this model: